Khabat/tug/README.md

 - **DatabaseExceptionFilter**: Handles `QueryFailedError` exceptions.
 Specifically, for duplicate record errors, it returns the message:
   > "A record with the same unique field already exists."
 - **BaseExceptionFilter**: Generic exception handling for other errors.

+### Validation
+We have implemented validation for all input data to ensure data integrity and prevent invalid requests.
+We are using the NestJS validation pipe and class-validator decorators and global validation to cover validation and transformation for **Body**, **Parameters**, and **Queries**.

+### CI/CD
+I have included a CI actions file that contains the build and test steps.
+Currently, the GitHub Actions workflow automatically runs unit tests after each push.
+Integration tests and continuous deployment (CD) are not yet implemented but will be added in future versions.

 ### API Documentation